 Or, “You can’t have Lyme, it doesn’t exist in our area” — when in fact Lyme does occur where they live.

 Or, “Your test is negative, so you don’t have Lyme.”
-Lyme testing to date is imperfect; a negative test result doesn’t necessarily mean there’s no Lyme infection.
+Lyme testing is imperfect; a negative test result doesn’t necessarily mean there’s no Lyme infection.

-- Share what you know with someone in your community.
+- Share what you know in the community where you live.

 - Learn more by exploring the headings at the top of this page and the category selection on the right.

-- Discover recent news and research by “liking” LifeLoveLyme on Facebook.
+- Get the latest news and research by following LifeLoveLyme on Facebook and Twitter.